cfpb/design-manual/guides/effective-forms.md

 * creates another opportunity for them to get something 'wrong'
 * increases the time it takes to complete the form
 * increases the perception that the service is invasive
+* increases the risk that users will give up or fail to submit your form

-Asking for information because 'it might be useful' or 'it helps with our record keeping' is not acceptable.
+Asking for information because 'it might be useful' or 'it helps with our record keeping' should be considered against all of these factors.

 ## Attribution

-* Adapted from [Designing transactions](https://www.gov.uk/service-manual/user-centred-design/designing-transactions.html) in the [Gov.uk Service Manual](https://www.gov.uk/service-manual), which is licensed under the [Open Government License v2.0](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/2/).
+* Adapted from [Designing transactions](https://www.gov.uk/service-manual/user-centred-design/designing-transactions.html) within the exceptional [Gov.uk Service Manual](https://www.gov.uk/service-manual), which is licensed under the [Open Government License v2.0](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/2/).